Travel medical advice

 - Tick vaccination

-Flu vaccination: for whom is it important?
+Flu vaccination: to whom is it important?

 Some chronically ill people fear overloading their weakened bodies with a flu shot.
 But it is precisely for them that influenza can be dangerous.
 That is why the Standing Commission on Vaccination (STIKO) recommends, among others, that all heart patients, diabetics, and people with chronic kidney or liver disease get vaccinated.
 In cancer patients, vaccination should be given no earlier than three months after chemotherapy.